Good and evil

 I wait for the hugely influential Saudi royal family to say the same.
 (Though I think the oceans and deserts will freeze over first!)

-So, no, while I appreciate the awful situation honest, hard-working Muslims are in right now, as a whole, you dug your own grave.
+So, no, while I appreciate the awful situation that honest, hard-working Muslims are in right now, as a whole, you dug your own grave.
 It’s up to you to tell not just the world but your own leaders: this is wrong.
 Not because you are scared NOW, but because it’s the right thing to do.
 You need to erase words like ‘heretic’, ‘apostate’, ‘infidel’, ‘jihadi’ and any other words that are calls to hatred, to intolerance, to war.

-If the 1,500,0000,000 Muslims around the world turned on the radicals, the hate preachers, the crazies and said, "No, we won’t listen to your lies and twisted truths, we won’t give you our sons and daughters as fodder, our money for weapons, our shelter.
-You are bad people" what then?
+If the 1,500,0000,000 Muslims around the world turned on the radicals, the hate preachers, the crazies and said, “No, we won’t listen to your lies and twisted truths, we won’t give you our sons and daughters as fodder, our money for weapons, our shelter.
+You are bad people” what then?
 In a generation, starved of an audience, of support, they’d wither away.
 Yes, the world will always have dangerous people like these who will murder, rape, extort, but they won’t praise them as leaders or caliphates or visionaries, they will see them in their true shape: criminals.
-A true god, a compassionate god, does not instruct their followers to sadistically maim children, murder innocents, to destroy civilisations, to subjugate anyone that’s different.
+A true god, a compassionate god, does not instruct their followers to sadistically maim children, murder innocents, destroy civilisations, subjugate anyone that’s different.
 No, that is the work of madmen.
 Of psychopaths and sociopaths.

 The one true faith?

 Here’s a last, cold, hard thought for you all: Takbir – Allahu Akbar – God is great.